 Question about 2001 CCM 604 DS Supermoto

-For more information about your issue and free downloads that you need please visit the websites below.
+Hi, Shaun_quigle sorry you can't find the first and best tool you ever bought for your CCM despair not for a mere $0 you can download another one.
+For more information about your issue and free downloads that you will need please visit the websites below.
 Good luck and have a nice day.

 Rotax Manual pdf